-Reading Course Placement Course ACT Reading Accuplacer Classic Reading Accuplacer Next Generation Reading College Level Courses Minimum of 19 - or - 13-18 w/ approve High School GPA Minimum of 78 - or - 30-77 w/ approved High School GPA 237-300 -or- 220-236 w/approved High School GPA Reading Improvement 18 or below 30-77 220-236 Not currently eligible for admission NA 29 or below 219 or below

-\\ Free Adult Education Program available to improve reading skills.
+Reading Course Placement Course ACT Reading Accuplacer Reading Accuplacer Next Generation Reading GED Reasoning Through Language Arts College Level Courses Minimum of 19 - or - 13-18 w/ Approved High School GPA 1 Minimum of 78 - or - 30-77 w/ Approved High School GPA 1 237-300 Minimum of 165 Reasoning Through Language Arts Reading Improvement 18 or below 30-77 220-236 Not Applicable 2 Not currently eligible for admission NA 29 or below 219 or below Not Applicable 2 Free Adult Education Program available to improve reading skills.
 Students who test into Reading Improvement must enroll in Reading Improvement during their first or second semester in college and each subsequent semester, if necessary, until the course is completed with at least a grade of "C."